esneider/YUNOcommit.vim/README.md

 ## Options

-Set how many writes before showing a warning message.
+Set the number of writes without commiting before the message is shown:

 ```vim
 let g:YUNOcommit_after = 20